z-ck1/skg/README.md

   Not sure if I'm gonna be updating skg_csv.csv, so added a list for next values from 4 to 8 of July at the top of the code

 skg_plot_adjusted.py:
   Tried fixing proportions and segments, adding annotations for truncated x axis, the line on lower plot is smoothed, took quite a bit out of me though.
-Code is frustrating and I have a new thing I hate.
+Coding is frustrating and I have a new thing I hate.
 Bezier curves.